 When I arrived back in Michigan, I left behind fifteen years of San Francisco living.
 Returning meant I’d come full circle.
 I’d left the Midwest as a young adult, and now I was back where I started.
 Bittersweet, to say the least.
 On one hand, I missed the Bay Area dreadfully.
 On the other hand, I was happy to be with “my people,” though I knew only a handful.

 Penny was my safety net.
 We planned weekends at her lake house, where we’d cuddle up on the couch for our profound “bff” talks, sip Pinot Noir, and feel secure in the home she’d loved for 30-plus years with her lifetime soul mate John.
+If you’re in the same boat, you’re probably wondering what to do when friends desert you.
+You may be at a point where you could really use some friends, too.

 Choose Your Support System Carefully When Coping with Divorce